madetech/handbook/roles/academy_engineer.md

 ### To be involved in practice improvement discussions

 We expect our engineering team to reflect on our practices and be a proactive voice in suggesting change.
 We expect you to be reflecting on your own development practices, reflecting on your team and the wider business.

+### To keep timesheets up-to-date and submitted before invoicing deadlines

+We use timesheets to invoice our customers, and it is important that we are able to send accurate invoices to our customers.
+We expect you to keep your timesheets up-to-date and to have submitted them before any invoicing deadlines.